Bar None was set up in 2020 with the following mission:

 October 2020: Bar None feature in Counsel Magazine on the article “Bar None changing the face of justice” authored by Chair of Bar None, Anjali Gohil and committee member Sunyana Sharma.

-A webinar with HHJ Peter Blair QC, the Recorder of Bristol.
+A webinar with HHJ Peter Blair KC, the Recorder of Bristol.
 A presentation to encourage applicants from diverse backgrounds applying for judicial posts.

 March 2020: Steering Group member Sunyana Sharma features in Counsel magazine on article “Breaking moulds”.